MohamedEl95/Trip_Front/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [Done] Add Changelog
-- [x] Add back to top links
+- [Done] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [Done] Create needed pages
+- [In Progress] Integrate all pages with Backend
-- [ ] Multi-language Support
+- [Done] Multi-language Support in the application
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+- [Done] Unit test implementation
+- [Done but need enhancement 'Time constraint] Integrate Dockerization and SonarQube

 <p align="right">(<a href="#readme-top">back to top</a>)</p>